 The Michigan Medicine Neuromuscular Fellowship is a one-year, ACGME accredited program of advanced training in diagnosis, management and pathology of neuromuscular disorders.
-Trainees interested in research may elect to remain as research fellows for laboratory or clinical research for one year.
+Trainees interested in research may elect to remain as research fellows for laboratory or clinical research for one year with a grant.
 The neuromuscular fellowship is designed to enhance the education of academic neurologists in the field of neuromuscular disorders.
-At the conclusion of the fellowship, trainees are competent in evaluating and managing a wide breadth of neuromuscular diseases and performing quality EMGs.
+At the conclusion of the fellowship, trainees are competent in evaluating and managing a wide breadth of neuromuscular diseases, performing quality EMGs and receive education in neuromuscular ultrasound.
 Upon completion, trainees are eligible to sit for the American Board of Psychiatry and Neurology Neuromuscular Medicine Certification examination and the American Board of Electrodiagnostic Medicine Examination.

 - ~100-125 adult patients seen weekly in neuromuscular clinic

 - ~40-50 EMGs performed weekly in lab

 During each week, fellows spend time in the neuromuscular clinic (three half days) and the EMG laboratory (five half days).
 Fellows will also complete neuromuscular inpatient consults on a variety of acute conditions.
 Fellows will rotate through the multi-disciplinary clinics in MDA, CMT and ALS.
 A muscle & nerve pathology conference held several times per month provides exposure to interpretation of muscle and nerve pathology.